satakshideshmukh12/Sentiment-Analysis-and-Prediction-on-Amazon-Product-Reviews/README.md

 # Project Task: Part 1
 Class Imbalance Problem:
 1. Perform an EDA on the dataset.
-2.	a)  See what a positive, negative, and neutral review looks like
+2. See what a positive, negative, and neutral review looks like
-3.
-4.	b)  Check the class count for each class.
+3. Check the class count for each class.
 It’s a class imbalance problem.
-5.
-6. Convert the reviews in Tf-Idf score.
+4. Convert the reviews in Tf-Idf score.
-7. Run multinomial Naive Bayes classifier.
+5. Run multinomial Naive Bayes classifier.
 Everything will be classified as positive because of the class imbalance.

 # Project Task: Part 2
 Tackling Class Imbalance Problem: